This notice explains how we process your data.

 - Market research;

-Third parties (such as Google, YouTube, Facebook) whose content appears on Our Site may use third party Cookies, as detailed below in section 13.
-Please refer to section 13 for more information on controlling Cookies.
-Please note that We do not control the activities of such third parties, nor the data they collect and use and advise you to check the privacy policies of any such third parties.
+Third parties (such as Google, YouTube, Facebook) whose content appears on Our Site may use third party Cookies.
+Please see below for more information on controlling Cookies.
+Please note that we do not control the activities of such third parties, nor the data they collect and use and advise you to check the privacy policies of any such third parties.

 Some or all of your data may be stored outside of the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
 You are deemed to accept and agree to this by using Our Site and submitting information to Us.
 If We do store data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under GDPR by checking suppliers are Privacy Shield and/or ISO27001 compliant.

 By using Our Site you may also receive certain third party Cookies on your computer or device.
-Third party Cookies are those placed by websites, services, and/or parties other than Us.
+Third party Cookies are those placed by websites, services, and/or parties other than us.
 Third party Cookies are used on Our Site for advertising purposes and providing marketing analytical information.
-For more details, please refer to section 6, above, and to section 13.6 below.
 These Cookies are not integral to the functioning of Our Site and your use and experience of Our Site will not be impaired by refusing consent to them.

 All Cookies used by and on Our Site are used in accordance with current Cookie Law.

 Certain features of Our Site depend on Cookies to function.
 Cookie Law deems these Cookies to be “strictly necessary”.
-These Cookies are shown below in section 13.6.
 Your consent will not be sought to place these Cookies, but it is still important that you are aware of them.
-You may still block these Cookies by changing your internet browser’s settings as detailed below in section 13.10, but please be aware that Our Site may not work properly if you do so.
+You may still block these Cookies by changing your internet browser’s settings, but please be aware that Our Site may not work properly if you do so.
 We have taken great care to ensure that your privacy is not at risk by allowing them.

 The following first party Cookies may be placed on your computer or device: